surveyjs/survey-pdf/docs/Customization-ChangeFonts.md

 Method parameters:

 * _fontName_
-A dynamically created label to assign to the loaded custom font.
-This label serves as a custom font family name.
+A dynamically created label that identifies the custom font.
+This label is used as a custom font family name.
 Example: "myFont".

 * _base64_
  A base64-encoded string that represents the content of a custom font's .ttf file to embed.

 * _fontStyle_
-A font variation for which to use the loaded custom font when rendering a PDF document.
-Might represent a combination of the font weight and font style.
+A font variation of a custom font.
+The *_fontStyle* may represent a combination of the font weight and font style.
 Possible values: "normal", "bold", "italic", "bolditalic".
-SurveyPDF typically uses two font variations for survey element texts: "bold" is used for texts of titles, "normal" - for texts of other elements.
+SurveyPDF generally uses two font variations for survey element texts: "bold" is used for texts of titles, "normal" - for texts of other elements.

+>**Note:**
-You might, however, have a need to use additional font variations within a custom HTML content you provide for questions of the HTML type ([QuestionHtmlModel](https://surveyjs.io/Documentation/Library?id=questionhtmlmodel)).
+You may need to apply additional font variations to custom HTML content of [HTML survey questions](https://surveyjs.io/Documentation/Library?id=questionhtmlmodel)).

-The sample code below demonstrates how to use the `addFont` method to add two custom font faces (for "normal" and "bold" font variations) and to combine them into a custom font family ("myRoboto" is used as a font family label).
+The following sample code demonstrates how to:
+* Use the `addFont` method to add two custom fonts in "normal" and "bold" variations;
+* Combine fonts into a custom font family. "myRoboto" is used as a font family label.
 ```js
 var fontRobotoThin = "<<base64-encoded string for Roboto-Thin.ttf>>";
 var fontRobotoMedium = "<<base64-encoded string for Roboto-Medium.ttf>>";